 And, if for any reason you are not satisfied with your counselor, BetterHelp makes it easy for you to switch to a new one.

 There’s no uncomfortable break-up with your current counselor.

 Convenience Is a Major Advantage for Online vs In-Office Counseling

-Online counseling allows you to make appointments that suit your schedule.
+Online counseling allows you to “meet with” your counselor at times that suit your schedule.

-Once you are matched to a counselor, you and your counselor will gain access to a dedicated virtual “counseling room” — your private and secure place to communicate.
+Once you are matched to a counselor, you and your counselor will gain access to a dedicated virtual “counseling room” — your personal and discreet place to communicate.

 BetterHelp offers more communication options than any other online counseling service.